aws-samples/aws-eks-samples/examples/kubernetes/how-to-tshoot-eks-intermittent-network-issues/README.md

 ## Getting Started

+First, you would need to setup an S3 bucket or you can choose to use an existing S3 bucket.
+Should you need to create a new S3 bucket, please refer the best pracatices document below to help setup S3 bucket with server access logging that does NOT have public access enabled :

+- Security best practices for Amazon S3 - https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-best-practices.html

 To keep analysis targetted, first try to figure out if the connectivity issue happens for a particular worker node, set of worker nodes or randomly anywhere across the cluster.
-Follow the sections below to work with either of the mentineod scenarios.
+Follow the sections below to work with either of the mentioned scenarios.

 #### Particular Worker Node